microsoft/DeepSpeed/docs/code-docs/source/zero3.rst

 .. `Module.apply <https://pytorch.org/docs/stable/generated/torch.nn.Module.html?highlight=module+apply#torch.nn.Module.apply>`_
 Overriding Module.apply
 ===============================
-`Module.apply <https://pytorch.org/docs/stable/generated/torch.nn.Module.html>`_is a convenient mechanism for customizing model initialization.
+A convenient mechanism for customizing model initialization is `Module.apply <https://pytorch.org/docs/stable/generated/torch.nn.Module.html?highlight=module+apply#torch.nn.Module.apply>`_.
 With ZeRO stage 3, ``Module.apply`` implementations must account for parameter partitioning by ``zero.Init`` during model initialization.
 The default behavior of ZeRO stage 3 is to automatically handle this issue by overriding ``Module.apply`` to ensure that parameters are gathered before access by ``Module.apply``.
 The benefit of this approach is development convenience, since users are saved the burden of manual parameter coordination in ``Module.apply``.
 However, the downside is slow model initialization, since all the model parameters (e.g., billions) are gathered